Visualize Colors

 Figure 24: Two lessR pre-defined sequential palettes.

-The pre-defined palettes such as "blues" pre-select the hue as well as the chroma and luminance.
-Include custom values for c and l in the call to getColors() to override the provided default values.
-The default level of chroma for each pre-defined palette varies from 35 to 75.
-The default range of luminance depends on the number of intervals generated.
+Predefined palettes, such as "blues", preselect the hue, chroma, and luminance.
+Include custom values for c and l in the call to getColors() to override the provided defaults.
+The default chroma level for each predefined palette ranges from 35 to 75.
+The default luminance range depends on the number of intervals generated.

-Consider the variable for job satisfaction in the employee data set, JobSat, which has three levels: Low, Med, and High.
-As with any categorical variable, the first step in its analysis is to formally declare it as a categorical variable, which in R is according to the factor() function.
-Here, set the optional parameter ordered to TRUE, defining JobSat as an ordinal level categorical variable.
+Consider the variable JobSat in the employee data set, which has three levels: Low, Med, and High.
+As with any categorical variable, the first step in its analysis is to formally declare it as a factor, which in R is done with the factor() function.
+Here, set the optional parameter ordered to TRUE, defining JobSat as an ordinal categorical variable.

 d$JobSat <- factor(d$JobSat, level=c("low", "med", "high"),